 Previous to her current post, Deborah was the FCO’s Director-General for Economic and Consular and its Chief Operating Officer from January 2016 to March 2017.
 She was the Ambassador to Zimbabwe from 2011 to 2014.

-Deborah has also served in Moscow as Counsellor Economic (2002-2005), been a member of a Commission Cabinet (1995-1999) and worked in the UK Permanent Representation to the EU in Brussels (1991-1993).
+Deborah has also served in Moscow as Counsellor Economic (2002-2005), been a member of a Commission Cabinet (1995-1999) and worked in the UK Permanent Representation to the EU in Brussels (1991 to 1993).
 In London she served as Director Global & Economic Issues, and the G8 Foreign Affairs Sous-Sherpa, and prior to that as a Head of Department on Europe.
 Deborah has also worked in the Department of the Environment.

 Deborah’s first degree is in Mathematics (from Bristol) and she has a Masters in Political Economy of Russia and Eastern Europe (SSEES/UCL).
 She speaks French and Russian.
 Deborah was awarded the CMG in 2012.
 Deborah is a member of the British Council Board of Trustees.

 Director General, Economic and Global Issues

 Board members give corporate leadership to the FCO by ensuring that the department meets the foreign policy priorities, Public Service Agreements targets and service delivery targets set by ministers.
-The Director General, Economic and Consular has the following areas of responsibility:
+The Director General, Economic and Global Issues has the following areas of responsibility:

 - Asia Pacific